-President Trump Is Said To Be Trying To Arrange A Meeting With Waffle House Hero James Shaw, Jr.
+President Trump Is Said To Be Trying To Arrange A Meeting With Waffle House Hero James Shaw Jr.

 Shaw was treated for some cuts on an elbow.
 At a press conference soon after the incident, he spoke of not seeing himself as a hero but rather that his motivation was self-preservation.

 Politico reports that the shooter killed four people.
 Three died at the scene, and one died later at the hospital.
-Police say that without a doubt James Shaw, Jr. saved many lives at that Waffle House, and that many more would have died if not for his actions.
+Police say that without a doubt James Shaw Jr. saved many lives at that Waffle House, and that many more would have died if not for his actions.

 Sarah Huckabee Sanders was asked in Tuesday’s press conference whether President Trump had been in contact with the Waffle House hero and whether he would be invited to the White House.
-Sanders responded that, “My understanding is that there has been an outreach effort to bring him here to the White House, and I’ll keep you updated on that as I have more information.”
+Sanders responded, “My understanding is that there has been an outreach effort to bring him here to the White House, and I’ll keep you updated on that as I have more information.”

 Vice President Mike Pence tweeted his thanks to Shaw, calling him “an American HERO!”

-Man attribute Trump’s silence on Shaw’s actions to the fact that he is African American, and the victims were all people of color.
-He has been attacked several times in the past for being slow to comment, or completing failing to comment, on the murder of minorities.
+Many attribute Trump’s silence on Shaw’s actions to the fact that he is African American, and the victims were all people of color.
+He has been attacked several times in the past for being slow to comment, or completely failing to comment, on the murder of minorities.